ChromAIca/ChromAIca.github.io/ImagenHub/HumanGuide_Text-To-Image.md

     * PR=0 : The image is heavily distorted, or huge potion of artifacts appeared.

 ### **Examples / Common cases when evaluating: Text-To-Image**

-> Note that all the images on the left are Inputs, while the images on the right are the outputs.
->
 > We present each image with a human evaluation in `[<SC score>,<PR score>]`.

 Our dataset contain serveral categories of the image.